 Farrell has forged a successful career in both the public and private sectors, beginning with a stint as staff psychologist at a maximum-security correctional institute in Pittsburgh, before being promoted to the Department of Corrections headquarters in Harrisburg.

-He would later work in the Pennsylvania Governor’s office, before moving on to the Pennsylvania Public Utility Commission (PUC), where he fought for consumers as the first director of the newly created Bureau of Consumer Services.
-Over his final six years with the PUC, he served as executive director, before moving on to the private sector, where he worked for two large electric companies as manager of customer satisfaction.
+He later worked in the Governor’s office and then moved on to the Pennsylvania Public Utility Commission (PUC), where he fought for consumers as the first director of the newly-created Bureau of Consumer Services.
+In his final six years at the Pennsylvania PUC, Farrell served as deputy executive director before leaving to work in the private sector as manager of customer satisfaction for two large electric companies.
+Farrell returned to public service and formerly served as executive director of The Disciplinary Board of the Supreme Court of Pennsylvania.

 In addition to the “Graves of our Founders” and “Keystone Tombstones” series, Farrell also wrote the critically acclaimed 2009 memoir “Confessions of a Catholic Schoolboy,” a humorous look at growing up and attending Catholic schools in the tumultuous 1960s.

-A native of Brooklyn, New York, he graduated from Saint Vincent College in 1968 with a bachelor’s degree in psychology.
+A native of Brooklyn, New York, Farrell graduated from Saint Vincent College in 1968 with a degree in psychology.
 He would then remain in Pennsylvania to further his education, earning a master’s in clinical psychology from Indiana University of Pennsylvania and a master’s in public administration from Shippensburg University.

-Reservations to Farrell’s presentation are recommended and can be made by phone at 724-805-2656 or email at email@example.com.
-Registrations will be accepted through March 16.
+Reservations to Farrell’s presentation are recommended and can be made by phone at 724-805-2656 or email at firstname.lastname@example.org.
+Reservations will be accepted through Monday, Oct.
+25.

 The late Charles G. Manoli Sr., Saint Vincent College emeritus professor of history, taught at SVC for more than 40 years.
 He was a graduate of the Saint Vincent Preparatory School (1945) and Saint Vincent College (1951) and was honored by the college with an honorary doctor of humane letters degree in 2005.
 After a brief illness, he passed away on Aug.
 13, 2016, at the age of 89.